borisbanushev/stockpredictionai/readme.md

     Total dataset has 2265 samples, and 112 features.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So, after adding all types of data (the correlated assets, technical indicators, fundamentl analysis, Fourier, and Arima) we have a total of 112 features for the 2,265 days (as mentioned before, however, only 1,585 days are for training data).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So, after adding all types of data (the correlated assets, technical indicators, fundamental analysis, Fourier, and Arima) we have a total of 112 features for the 2,265 days (as mentioned before, however, only 1,585 days are for training data).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We will also have some more features generated from the autoencoders.